kacperstasica/vehicle_api_project/README.md

 2. Configure your local database by filling out `DJANGO_DATABASE_URL` setting in `.env` file.
 Make sure the username, password, and database name match the environment variables in docker-compose.yml

-3. After downloading the project and filling out the env file create and enter a Docker image
+3. After downloading the project and filling out the env file aggregate the container:

     ```
     docker-compose up